WFN - Louisville, KY

 Unfortunately, soon after the building expansion was completed the electric utility company upgraded its primary feed line along Market Street to 167000 Volts.
 This new line produced considerable low frequency RFI marginalizing WFN’s reception on most frequencies.
 This interference required the relocation of WFN’s main transmitters, receivers and antennas.
 The construction of a new remotely-controlled station on a 60 acre site 15 air miles west and north of the Ohio River near Elizabeth Indiana off SR11 was undertaken.

 At the Elizabeth site a 20 x 30 foot steel insulated building was constructed, and new CIA transmitters and receivers were installed feeding two directional TCI wire log periodic antennas.
 The smallest, a bi-directional oriented within 5 degrees of east and west to provide coverage for the Ohio, Upper Mississippi and Illinois Waterway, was installed on a 132 foot guyed tower.
 The other TCI wire log-periodic, covering from the station south to Mobile, AL and west to Brownsville TX, was constructed over a 225 foot guyed tower and with the adjacent catenaries took up nearing five acres.
 In addition a Hy-Gain 6 to 30 MHz. log periodic was installed on the 150 foot microwave tower and positioned to provide additional coverage to the Upper Mississippi and Missouri Rivers.
 Here's an image of a 1977 Towboat Tribune article with some pictures.
 This remote site was operated and controlled via a 2 GHz.
-Farinon microwave system from the ACBL building at 1701 E. Market St. (How many operating positions here?
-Does anyone have pictures of either the Elizabeth site or the ACBL operating positions?)
-Backup generators were installed to allow continuous operation.
-This remote site became operational in the fall of 1976, (and all WFN operations at the 1700 E. Market St. building were terminated?)
+Farinon microwave system from the ACBL building at 1701 E. Market St. Backup generators were installed to allow continuous operation.
+This remote site became operational in the fall of 1976, Perhaps all WFN operations at the 1700 E. Market St. building were terminated at this time?

 During the period from 1968 to 1976 Sideband and VHF-FM transceiver installations were completed on all ACBL boats.
 A new towboat construction program was initiated using the newest electronic and navigation equipment.
 The first duplex analog data communications were conducted between WFN and the M/V BILL ELMER on the Mississippi River utilizing frequencies in the 6Mhz band.
 In 1980 the developmental data radio system was completed and the first digital data communications were transmitted between the station and the M/V SONNY IVEY utilizing VHF frequencies.
 Here's an image of a 1980 article with more detail on this.